jbloomAus/DecisionTransformerInterpretability/README.md

 ## Package Overview

-Currently the package has 3 important components:
+The package contains several important components:
-- The ppo subpackage.
-This package enables users to train a PPO agent on a gym environment and store the trajectories generated *during training*.
+- The environments package which provides utilities for generating environments (mainly focussed on MiniGrid).
-- The decision_transformer subpackage.
-This package contains the decision transformer implementation.
+- The decision_transformer package which provides utilities for training and evaluating decision transformers (via calibration curves).
+- The ppo package which provides utilities for training and evaluating PPO agents.
-- the streamlit app.
-This app (currently in development) enables researchers to play minigrid games whilst observing the decision transformer's predictions/activations.
+- The streamlit app which provides a user interface for playing games and observing the decision transformer's predictions/activations.
+- The models package which provides the a common trajectory-transformer class so as to keep architectures homogeneous across the project.

+Other notable files/folders:
+- The scripts folder contains bash scripts which show how to use various interfaces in the project.
+- The test folder which contains extensive tests for the projcect.

-## Current Results
+## Example Results

 We've successfully trained a decision transformer on several games including [DoorKey](https://minigrid.farama.org/environments/minigrid/DoorKeyEnv/) and [Dynamic Obstacles](https://minigrid.farama.org/environments/minigrid/DynamicObstaclesEnv/).